 THAT EMBARGO— Owing to the embargo closing the Clifton and Thirroul hotels, there was an influx of several hundred miners and blackberry pickers to Bulli.
 As a result the Bulli Family Hotel did a roaring trade.
 There was such a large crowd that it was impossible for them all to get into the hotel, and drink’s were continuously handed over the heads of others to the men in the street.
 A number of blackberry pickers and miners got into a squabble, and an adjournment was made to the Bulli park to settle their differences.
 Just as hostilities were about to commence they were removed from the park by [voluntary caretaker] Mr. Hiles.
 When they got on the street, a general melee ensued, and fists, bricks and stones, mixed with bad language, were very prevalent.
 Those living in the neighbourhood were very much scared by the riot.
 It is understood that a number of summonses are to be issued.
 Unfortunately there were only two police on duty at the time, and their efforts to cope with the crowd was utterly impossible.

-There is no abatoment In the “beer strlke”, which has been operating at Bulli and Woonona for the past month.
-The men appear determined in their demand to have the price of beer reduced to 3d per pint in lieu of 4d now charged, and 1/ for bottled ale in lieu of 1/3.
+There is no abatement in the “beer strike”, which has been operating at Bulli and Woonona for the past month.
+The men appear determined in their demand to have the price of beer reduced to threepence per pint in lieu of fourpence now charged, and a shilling for bottled ale in lieu of one shilling and threepence.
 The strike last week extended to Thirroul, and it is stated that there is a probability of it further extending to other towns on the coast.

-The Newcastle Sun reported on December 20 that as a result of the Illawarra Trades and Labor Council for workers to boycott South Coast pubs, “Wollongong hotels were deserted”.
+The Newcastle Sun reported on December 20 that as a result of the Illawarra Trades and Labor Council, workers had boycotted South Coast pubs, which “were deserted”.

 The Labor Council last night decided on picketing to enforce Its ban.
 It is expected that the hotels will be picketed at 4 o’clock, when the men leave work.
 About 1,200 railway men at Chullora and Enfield are continuing their beer strike.
 Riverstone meatworkers are still ‘out’ so far as the local hotel is concerned.
 The Homebush abattoir workers wrote to the headquarters of the Meat Industry Employees’ Union suggesting a beer strike.
 The union passed the letter to the NSW Labor Council.
 The Labor Council last night could not reach the beer question because of other business.
 It won’t meet again until after Christmas.

 By January 1941 an estimated 50,000 drinkers in Sydney and surrounding suburbs had boycotted pubs in protest to the increase in prices.
-The Brisbane Tuth described the strike on February 9 1941:
+The Brisbane Truth described the strike on February 9 1941: